 The work was made as a gift to the Orpheus Chamber Orchestra who asked for a fanfare for their spring 2010 gala fundraiser.
-The music is dedicated to Connie Steensma and Lizabeth Newman for their leadership, passion and generosity.
+The music is dedicated to Connie Steensma and Lizabeth Newman for their leadership, passion, and generosity

-Although my music is highly notated, precise, carefully structured, thoughtfully proportioned, and so forth...and although you may have several musicians elegantly working together, from the very specific text, I like my music to have the feeling that it is organically being self-propelled — on the spot.
+Although my music is highly notated, precise, carefully structured, thoughtfully proportioned, and so forth… and although you may have several musicians elegantly working together, from the very specific text, I like my music to have the feeling that it is organically being self-propelled - on the spot.
 As if we listeners, the audience, are overhearing a CAPTURED IMPROVISATION.

-I like my music to be played so that the "inner-life" of the different rhythmic syntaxes is specific, with characterized phrasing of the colors and harmonies, etc. — keeping it ultra alive — such that it always sounds spontaneous.
+I like my music to be played so that the “inner-life” of the different rhythmic syntaxes is specific, with characterized phrasing of the colors and harmonies, etc.- keeping it ultra-alive –such that it always sounds spontaneous.<

 — Augusta Read Thomas

-A version of this work, which is entitled Top-Notch and which is notated one octave higher can be performed by:
+A version of this work, which is entitled TOP-NOTCH and which is notated one octave higher can be performed by:

 2 Piccolos (or alternatively by 2 flutes, but only if 2 piccolos are not available.
-The extreme piercing and intense quality of the piccolos' register is the composer's preference.)
-This version is dedicated to Andreas Waldburg-Wolfegg.
+The extreme piercing and intense quality of the piccolos’ register is the composer’s preference.)
+This piccolo version is dedicated to Andreas Waldburg-Wolfegg.

-Very often, there are fermatas in the middle of a phrase, or suddenly in the middle of a fast running passage.
-They are meant to "throw off" the pulse and add to the unpredictability and to the desired "un-square-ness" of the flow.
-They are often an effort to "write-in" very flexible rubato and to add expressivity and chamber music virtuosity.
+Very often, there are fermatas in the middle of a phrase, or suddenly in the middle of a fast-running passage.
+They are meant to “throw off” the pulse and add to the unpredictability and to the desired “un-square-ness” of the flow.
+They are often an effort to “write-in” very flexible rubato and to add expressivity and chamber music virtuosity.

 A TEMPO: Unless a new tempo is specified, then after each fermata, please return to the previous tempo.
 In other words, "A TEMPO" is not marked each time, but is implied and wanted.

-DURATION: Approximately 3 minutes and 20 seconds, depending on the duration of the fermatas.
+DURATION: Approximately 3 minutes and 20 seconds.

 PERFORMANCE SPACE: Because of the piercing, brassy and bright nature of the instrumentation, it is suggested that this work be played in a resonant and mid-sized concert hall.
-It should be heard with some distance, not "close-up" nor in a small room.
-The piece should be performed with the two trumpets standing at the center of the front of the stage and preferably reading from one score that they share.
+It should be heard with some distance, not “close-up” nor in a small room.
+The piece should be performed with the two artists standing at the center of the front of the stage and preferably reading from one score that they share.

 To obtain examination or performance material for any of